United Kingdom in the Eurovision Song Contest 2006: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2006 on 29 November 2005.
-BBC has traditionally organised a national final featuring a competition among several artists and songs to choose the British entry for Eurovision.
-For their 2006 entry, the broadcaster announced that a national final involving a public vote would be held to select United Kingdom's entry.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2006 contest on 29 November 2005.
+The BBC has traditionally organised a national final featuring a competition among several artists and songs to choose its entry for Eurovision.
+For its 2006 entry, the broadcaster announced that a national final involving a public vote would be held to select its entry.

 Before Eurovision

 Eurovision: Making Your Mind Up 2006

-Eurovision: Making Your Mind Up 2006 was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 2006.
+Eurovision: Making Your Mind Up 2006 was the national final developed by the BBC in order to select its entry for the Eurovision Song Contest 2006.
 Six acts competed in a televised show on 4 March 2006 held at the BBC Television Centre in London and hosted by Terry Wogan and Natasha Kaplinsky.
 The winner was selected entirely through a public vote.
 The show was broadcast on BBC One.
 The first part of the national final was watched by 2.8 million viewers in the United Kingdom, while the second part was watched by 6.1 million viewers in the United Kingdom.

 Competing entries

-The BBC collaborated with radio director and Fame Academy judge, Richard Park, to select six finalists to compete in the national final.
-Entries were provided to Park and the BBC by music industry experts including writers and producers, and an additional entry was provided by BBC Radio 2 which ran the competition Sold on Song.
-On 29 November 2005, an open submission was announced for interested songwriters to submit their songs for the competition until 31 December 2005.
-The 800 received submissions were reviewed and a six-member professional panel selected the winning song, "I Wanna Man", from a ten-song shortlist.
-The panel consisted of Mike Batt (singer-songwriter and producer), Simon Webbe (singer-songwriter, rapper, actor and music manager), Hugh Goldsmith (former music director of RCA Records and founder of Innocent Records), Stuart Maconie (television and radio presenter, journalist and music critic), Colin Martin (music editor at BBC Radio 2) and Mark Hagen (producer at BBC Radio 2).
-The six competing songs for the national final were announced on 16 February 2006.
+The BBC collaborated with Magic Radio programme director and Fame Academy judge, Richard Park, to select six finalists to compete in the national final.
+Entries were provided to Park and the BBC by music industry experts including writers and producers, while an additional song, "I Wanna Man" written by Toby Jarvis, was provided by BBC Radio 2 which ran the songwriting competition Search for a Song.
+The six competing songs for the national final were announced during a press conference on 16 February 2006.